vbeskrovny/NRPE-Py/README.md

 # NRPE-Py

 ## Project description
-NRPE Nagios plugin implemented in Python.
+NRPE Nagios plugin implemented in Python (with SSL support & authentication).

-Works as a standalone web server with (or without) SSL support (see mod_gv.py.sample file).
+Works as a standalone web server with (or without) SSL support (see mod_gv.py.sample file) + token based authentication.

 It is basically a backdoor, therefore be very careful with what you are allowing to be invoked (see mod_gv.py.sample file -> self.apps variable).